-MERCEDES (Co-founder, Hope for Haiyan): I am a founding member of Hope for Haiyan.
+Natalie (Founder, Hope for Haiyan): I am the founding member of Hope for Haiyan.
 I’m from Louisville KY, like a lot of our members.
-We started Hope for Haiyan back in November of 2013 [at 14].
+I started Hope for Haiyan back in November of 2013 [at 10].
 Personally, I supported Hope for Haiyan because I wanted to be a part of something bigger than myself, and to take on a cause that helped people who I felt a connection with.
 I had grown up hearing about the Philippines from my mom and her family, so I already identified that country as being a part of who I am.
-To know that I share a name, culture, and history with people halfway around the world is a stronger tie than you’d think.
+To know that I share a culture and history with people halfway around the world is a stronger tie than you’d think.
 When I heard about the typhoon that struck in November of 2013, I never stopped to think that I might be too young to do anything.
-I didn’t really think about it at all, really.
+I didn’t think about it at all, really.
 I just knew I wanted to help as many people as possible to recover from such a huge natural disaster.
 I think sometimes people get too tied up with how they’re going to make something happen, that they never do.
 There’s always a way, even if it isn’t perfect.

 My Advice: It’s important to know exactly what your patrons’ donations will go towards.
 People want to know that they are actually going to make an impact on people’s lives, and it was something we struggled with in the very beginning.